 the timing and the circumstances, you may be able to get your money back.

-Transfer Act (EFTA) offers protection if your credit, ATM, or debit cards are
+Transfer Act (EFTA) (15 USC § 1693), also known as Regulation E, offer protection if your credit, ATM, or debit cards are

 lost or stolen.

 Check your statements and report any unauthorized activities

 to your bank immediately.